tciuro/NanoStore/README.md

     // Open the document store
     [nanoStore openWithError:nil];

-*Note:
+### Note
-Check the section Performance Tips below for important information about how to get the most out of NanoStore.*
+	Check the section Performance Tips below for important information about how to get the most out of NanoStore.

 # Working with a NanoObject